-2.3 DESIRABLE
+2.1 DESIRABLE

-- A potential or demonstrated capacity to conduct research activities in collaboration with industry and/or government. - Experience engaging with the larger community via interactions with government, industry, the media, public lectures, and/or outreach activities. - Experience using high performance computing or analysing large datasets.
+- A potential or demonstrated capacity to conduct research activities in collaboration with industry and/or government. - Experience engaging with the larger community via interactions with government, industry, the media, public lectures, and/or outreach activities. - Experience using high performance computing and the analysis of large datasets.

-3 Equal Opportunity, Diversity and Inclusion
+3. Equal Opportunity, Diversity and Inclusion